ironjb/ngWebpackCore/README.md

 Looks like **Webpack** works great for development.
 It loads the latest `.js` files without the caching problem that **SystemJS** seems to have in our **.Net** environment.

 However, is **Webpack** the best option for the final build?
-Hard to say.  **Rollup** builds a slightly smaller file for production use, but the difference is small... at least in this project.
+Hard to say.  **Rollup** builds a smaller file for production use, but is it a big enough difference?
 It may be better to see which is better with a bigger project.

+My thinking is that it is best to use **Webpack** for development and **Rollup** for production files.